"Brilliant comedy mixed with a damn good mystery plot" DAILY MAIL

 HOW I WORK

-If you decide to go further and have me edit and guide you through subsequent drafts, then I charge by the page with the amount decreasing with each draft.
+If I subsequently edit and guide you through subsequent drafts, then I charge by the page with the amount decreasing with each draft.

 A LEGIBLE STANDARD FONT SUCH AS TIMES NEW ROMAN at 12 pt size is preferred.

-Among the FIRST NOVELS I have published in hard and/or soft cover are those of the following authors: Alice Hoffman, Terry McMillan, Robert James Waller, Tony Parsons, Rupert Everett, Julie Burchill, Kristin Gore, Sue Miller, Elizabeth Buchan, Bebe Moore Campbell.
+Among the FIRST NOVELS I have published in hard and/or soft cover are those of the following authors: Alice Hoffman, Terry McMillan, Lynda La Plante, Robert James Waller, Tony Parsons, Rupert Everett, Julie Burchill, Kristin Gore, Sue Miller, Elizabeth Buchan, Bebe Moore Campbell.

 For books by Hope McIntyre and Caroline Upcher see My Works